ElenaWikoff/coddle.cloud/README.md

         - Type: Fish type for use by Lures model (tag/param)
         - Environment: Freshwater | Marine (tag/param)
         - Distribution: Native Continent(s) or Ocean(s) (Contitnent/Ocean image)
-        - Native Countries: Countries the fish species can be found (to populate map)
+        - Native Countries: Countries where the fish species can be found (to populate map)
         - Max Sizes: Max Length and Weight
         - Max Sizes Units: Metric (cm) or Imperial (in)
         - Biting Temperature: Temperature biting range based on Fishermap
-        - Depth Range: Minumum and maximum swimming depth
+        - Depth Range: Minimum and maximum swimming depth
         - Depth Range Units: Metric (m/km) or Imperial (ft/miles)
-        - Description: Short summary of the fish and the fishing experience.
+        - Description: Summary of the fish and the fishing experience.
         - Image URL: URL to public domain image
     - Extra Attributes
         - Locations: Fishing spot locations based on location data.
         - Weather: Will display local weather information (relates to biting temperature)
-        - Related Fish: Other fish of same type
+        - Related Fish: Other fish of the same type
 - Types: images, text

 ### Lures

-Information about lures that provide the user with advice on what lures are best to catch certains types of fishes.
+Information about lures that provide the user with advice on what lures are best to catch certain types of fish.

 - Number of Instances: 46
     - Database Attributes:
         - Name: The lure subtype
         - Type: The lure type
         - Application: How the lure is best used
-        - Fish Types: What types of fish this lure is best used for
+        - Fish Types: What types of fish is this lure best used for
         - Image URL: URL to public domain image
 - Types: images, text